Sanft duftendes Rosenhydrolat

 Gently scented rose hydrolate

-Rose petals contain essential oils such as geraniol, citronellol and nerol.
-They also contain vitamins A, C and P (flavonoids) as well as lipids, waxes and resins.
-The essential oils and tannins in the rose have an anti-inflammatory as well as nerve-strengthening and astringent effect on minor skin injuries or inflammations of the mucous membranes.
+Rose petals contain essential oils such as geraniol, citronellol, and nerol.
+They also contain vitamins A, C, and P (flavonoids), as well as lipids, waxes, and resins.
+The essential oils and tannins in roses have anti-inflammatory and nerve-strengthening effects, and are astringent for minor skin injuries or mucous membrane inflammations.

-It is also advisable to apply a light rose hydrolate compress to insect bites.
-Itching and swelling subside quickly.
-Rose compresses For swollen and irritated eyes: simply place a cotton pad with rose hydrolate as a soothing compress and let the eyes relax for 10 minutes.
+It is also recommended to apply a light rose hydrosol compress for insect bites.
+Itching and swelling quickly subside.
+Rose compresses work just as quickly and easily for swollen and irritated eyes: simply place a cotton pad with rose hydrosol as a soothing compress and relax your eyes for 10 minutes.

-Note: Hydrolats should always be stored in a cool and dark place.
+Note: Hydrosols should always be stored in a cool, dark place.

 Gently scented rose hydrolate Recipe